-- A valid Illinois professional educator license (early childhood, elementary, secondary, special PreK-12, or preschool-age 21). - Be in a current full-time teaching position, and have one or more years of teaching experience in a PreK-12 setting. - Passage of the Illinois Basic Skills Test, TAP Test of Academic Proficiency or ACT plus writing composite score of 22 or higher.
+- A valid Illinois professional educator license (early childhood, elementary, secondary, special PreK-12, or preschool-age 21). - Hold a master's degree in a field of education (required to pursue endorsement only) - Be in a current full-time teaching position, and have one or more years of teaching experience in a PreK-12 setting. - Passage of the Illinois Basic Skills Test, TAP Test of Academic Proficiency or ACT plus writing composite score of 22 or higher.

-Admission Procedures:
+Admission Procedures

-- A completed Graduate Application for Admission (aurora.edu/auapply). - Transcripts (official, sealed in envelope) from the last degree earned: undergraduate degree indicating a GPA of 2.75 or higher or a graduate degree indicating a GPA of 3.0 or higher, both based on a 4.0 scale.
-Aurora University accepts official electronic transcripts at AU-ETranscripts@aurora.edu. - A current resume documenting required teaching experience. - A recommendation from your current building principal or direct supervisor which addresses all of the following: - Implementing data analysis skills, resulting in instructional revisions and increased student learning/achievement - Documenting strong oral/written communication and interpersonal skills - Demonstrating strong leadership skills in a current role or the capacity to assume a significant teacher leader role in the school and/or community environment
+- A completed Graduate Application for Admission (aurora.edu/auapply). - Transcripts (official, sealed in envelope) from the last master's degree earned: a graduate degree indicating a GPA of 3.0 or higher, both based on a 4.0 scale.
+Aurora University accepts official electronic transcripts at AU-ETranscripts@ aurora.edu. - A current resume documenting required teaching experience. - A recommendation from your current building principal or direct supervisor which addresses all of the following: - Implementing data analysis skills, resulting in instructional revisions and increased student learning/achievement - Documenting strong oral/written communication and interpersonal skills - Demonstrating strong leadership skills in a current role or the capacity to assume a significant teacher leader role in the school and/or community environment